govau/cga-docs/docs/usage/operationalisation_checklist.md

 Applications should be written to degrade gracefully under load or when a failure occurs.

-- What failure conditions can you application handle without intervention?
+- What failure conditions can your application handle without intervention?
-- What failure conditions can you application handle by temporarily disabling a feature or function?
+- What failure conditions can your application handle by temporarily disabling a feature or function?
 - What failure conditions in your application will require someone to be notified to fix it?

 # How will you continue to provide your service during an outage?